Hawksbill sea turtle: Life history

-Less is known about the life history of hawksbills by comparison to several other sea turtle species.
-Their life history may be divided into three phases, the: (i) early life history phase from approximately 4–30 cm straight carapace length, (ii) benthic phase when the immature turtles recruit to foraging areas, and (iii) reproductive phase, when individuals reach sexual maturity and begin periodically migrating to breeding grounds.
+Less is known about the life history of hawksbills compared to several other sea turtle species.
+Their life history may be divided into three phases, the early phase from around 4 to 30 cm straight carapace length, the benthic phase when the immature turtles recruit to foraging areas, and the reproductive phase, when individuals reach sexual maturity and begin periodically migrating to breeding grounds.
 The early life history phase is not as geographically resolved as other sea turtle species.
 This phase appears to vary across ocean regions and may occur in both pelagic and nearshore waters, possibly lasting from 0–4 years of age.
-One study from the central Pacific Ocean population used bomb radiocarbon (^{14}C) dating and von Bertalanffy growth models to estimate hawksbills reach sexual maturity at ~ 72 cm and 29 years of age (range 23–36 years).
+One study from the central Pacific Ocean population used bomb radiocarbon (^{14}C) dating and von Bertalanffy growth models to estimate hawksbills reach sexual maturity around 72 cm and 29 years of age (range 23–36 years).
 Hawksbills show a degree of fidelity after recruiting to the benthic phase however, the movement to other similar habitats is possible.